alexpondaven/MarsRover/README.md

 An updated database would be printed out in the command line after a valid input.

+## Python TCP Client
+A simple TCP client is set up in `server/TCPC.py`, which sends whatever user inputted to the `Node.js` server using TCP protocol.
+The server would then change the database accordingly.

+Input format as indicated in above section.

 ## Future Development
-1. Add socket for communication with the control subsystem
-2. Add components for manual remote control
+1. Add components for manual remote control
-3. Video streaming
+2. Video streaming

 ## Change Log
-14-May-2021: initial commit
+14-May-2021: initial commit <br/>
+17-May-2021: added TCP socket